Misterhex/video-download-with-golang/README.md

 video-download-with-golang
 ==========================

-Attempting to learn golang, this is a port of a video downloader i written in nodejs to golang for my personal use.
+Attempting to learn golang, i ported a video downloader i written in nodejs to golang.

 original nodejs: downloader.js